Frontend integration

 yarn dev

-.
+This will start a local server running onhttp://localhost:3000/.
 You should see something that looks similar to:

 - Navigate to

-- Implement the requirements for the
+app/components/WalletButton.tsxcd app/components/WalletButton.tsx - Implement the requirements for the

-function to instantiate our contracts.
-Let's proceed to do that:app/components/WalletButton.tsxconst connectWallet = async () => { if (!networkOk) await switchNetwork(); try { if ((window as any).ethereum) { const provider = new Web3Provider((window as any).ethereum); web3Context.setProvider(provider); const data = await provider.send("eth_requestAccounts", []); const signerInstance = provider.getSigner(); web3Context.setSigner(signerInstance); setWallet({ address: data[0], acc_short: shortenAddress(data[0]) }); await initContracts(provider, signerInstance); } } catch (error) { console.error("Error connecting DApp to your wallet"); console.error(error); } };
+TheconnectWalletfunction requirements indicates that we need to ensure we are connected to the correct network, connect to the users MetaMask account, store some variables using React's Context API, and then callinitContractsfunction to instantiate our contracts.
+Let's proceed to do that:app/components/WalletButton.tsxconst connectWallet = async () => { if (!networkOk) await switchNetwork(); try { if ((window as any).ethereum) { const provider = new Web3Provider((window as any).ethereum); web3Context.setProvider(provider); const data = await provider.send("eth_requestAccounts", []); const signerInstance = provider.getSigner(); web3Context.setSigner(signerInstance); setWallet({ address: data[0], acc_short: shortenAddress(data[0]) }); await initContracts(provider, signerInstance); } } catch (error) { console.error("Error connecting DApp to your wallet"); console.error(error); } }; - Great!
+Let's continue within our

-component and implement theinitContracts
+WalletButtoncomponent and implement theinitContractsfunction.

-function should instantiate our Greeter and NFT token contracts, check if the connected wallet contains our specific NFT, and if so fetch the NFT metadata from IPFS and store some variables using React's Context API.
+TheinitContractsfunction should instantiate our Greeter and NFT token contracts, check if the connected wallet contains our specific NFT, and if so fetch the NFT metadata from IPFS and store some variables using React's Context API.
 Copy and paste the below code snippet.app/components/WalletButton.tsxconst initContracts = async (provider: Web3Provider, signer: Signer) => { if (provider && signer) { const greeterContract = new Contract(GREETER_ADDRESS, GREETER_CONTRACT_ABI, signer); web3Context.setGreeterContractInstance(greeterContract); const fetchedGreeting = await greeterContract.greet(); web3Context.setGreetingMessage(fetchedGreeting); const nftContract = new Contract(NFT_CONTRACT_ADDRESS, NFT_CONTRACT_ABI, signer); const address = await signer.getAddress(); const balance = await nftContract.balanceOf(address); if (balance > 0) { let ownedStones: PowerStoneNft[] = []; const ownedTokensResponse = await nftContract.tokensOfOwner(address); for (let i = 0; i < ownedTokensResponse.length; i++) { const tokenId = ownedTokensResponse[i]; const tokenURI = await nftContract.tokenURI(tokenId); if (tokenURI == undefined || tokenURI == "") { continue; } const response = await fetch(tokenURI); if (!response.ok) { continue; } ownedStones.push((await response.json()) as PowerStoneNft); } web3Context.setNfts(ownedStones); } else { web3Context.setNfts([]); } } };

 We can now return to our running local page and click the 'Connect Wallet' button which should connect to your MetaMask account as depicted in the below image.